aishaabdisamad/Portfolio-/README.md

-# Project Portfolio
+# Aisha's Project Portfolio 👋
+Welcome 🤗

-Welcome!
-This portfolio showcases a selection of my recent projects in technology and business, two areas I'm deeply passionate about.
-By pursuing a degree in Management Information Systems, I’ve found the perfect way to bring both worlds together.
+This portfolio showcases a few of my recent projects in technology and business, which are two areas I'm deeply passionate about.
+By pursuing a degree in Management Information Systems, I’ve found the perfect way to bring both worlds together!

 Here, you’ll find examples of my work in data analytics, data visualization, and practical tech-driven business solutions.
 Each project highlights my ability to bridge technical skills with business insights.

-## Projects
+## Projects 💻

 ### [Data Visualization for Citi Bike using Tableau](./TableauSlides)
 **Year:** 2025